 ZÜM CX Wooden Balance Bike

-This balance bike is also seat adjustable like the previous model.
+Featured in our guide to the best wooden balance bikes, this bike has an adjustable seat like the previous model.
 Best of all, it is much cheaper than what an average balance bike will cost.
 If you are on a budget, this is a great model to get.

 How do balance bikes work?